JellyRollJunior/outfit-vault/README.md

     AKA KEEP YOUR FITS FRESH WITHOUT THE MENTAL STRAIN OF REMEMBERING EVERY OUTFIT.

 OutfitVault allows users to create, edit, and view their own outfits.
 OutfitVault uses CameraX to take a photo which is stored in external memory.
-The user then inputs outfit details which are stored in a local SQLite databse.
+The user then inputs outfit details associated with the photo which are stored in a local SQLite databse.
 Once saved, outfit statistics are drawn using MP Android Chart.
 Oufitvault also contains a map for finding clothing stores.

 ## Project Screen Shot(s)